MakingSense/makingsense.github.io/4-flows/index.md

 ---
 layout: default
-title: Flows
+title: Flows and Branching models
 ---

-### Flows

-It will include information about the flows proposed for our projects
+It will include information about the Flows and Branching models proposed for our projects